phonglk/electron_file_browser/README.md

 ```

 ##### DEBUG:
 To enable debug log.
-The value is nonnull, preferaly "1" or "TRUE"
+The value is nonnull, preferably "1" or "TRUE"

 ```
 DEBUG=1 yarn dev